Fast and Fair Simultaneous Confidence Bands for Functional Parameters: Theory and Methods

-To take pass the limit we need to be quite careful with our justification.
+where $a(t)^2 := \nu \tau(t)^2 (1+ u(t)^2/\nu )/(\nu+1)$, $\Gamma$ denotes the gamma function, and $F_t(.;\nu)$ denotes the cumulative distribution function of a $t$-distribution with $\nu$ degrees of freedom.\ To take pass the limit we need to be quite careful with our justification.
 In particular, we need to pass the limit twice: under the first integral and then under the expectation.
 We accomplish this in a series of steps. \begin{enumerate} \item For any $j-1 \leq t 2^k \leq j$ we can write